 Understanding Keyword Cannibalization

-Most brands use pay-per-click (PPC) and search engine optimization (SEO) to acquire new customers.
+Most brands will use pay-per-click (PPC) and search engine optimization (SEO) to acquire new customers.
 While SEO and PPC are often complementary, they can overlap, leading to the cannibalization of search terms or users.
-Suppose a brand is paying to acquire a user from the search engine results page, which is not incremental to their business, as organic search would have acquired that user.
+Suppose a brand is paying to acquire a user from the search engine results page where it is not incremental to their business as organic search would have acquired that user.
 In that case, it is defined as PPC cannibalizing SEO.

 This has become more common over recent years as PPC teams have moved away from targeting exact-match keywords to broad-match and automated campaign types, which offer less control over where they show.